ivardesign/viva-la-vue-workshop/README.md

 ```
 (Note: If you save you will get errors – that is normal, we now have a broken the `BouncingBall.vue` component.
 We will fix this soon).

-Now, instead of “data” that is declared inside the BouncingBall.vue component, we will declare a “Props” section, which is data that comes from the parent component.
+Instead of “data” that is declared inside the `BouncingBall.vue` component, we will declare a “Props” section, which is data that comes from the parent component.

 Declare the incoming Prop (Step 1 of 2):
 In our Javascript area, at the same level as the data() we just removed, add new section called “props”:

-In BouncingBall.vue:
+In `BouncingBall.vue`:

 *NEW*:
 (Same level at data)